RoboManipal-9-0/Libraries/BotBase/README.md

 Simply, move this folder into the arduino libraries folder on your PC.

 # Developers Guide
-Here is the developers guide to the library
+Here is the developers guide to the library. <br>
+This markdown is best viewed in Atom editor.

 ## Library Details